AI-multimodal/Lightshow/paper.md

 files for multiple codes does not exist. `Lightshow` has been developed to fill this gap.
-It provides not only sets of default input parameters based on a careful multi-code XAS benchmark project [@xanesbench], but also exposes the entire suite of possible parameter choices for expert users to tune.
+It provides not only sets of default input parameters based on a careful multi-code XAS benchmark project [@xanesbench], but also exposes the entire suite of possible parameter choices to expert users to tune.
 Our goal is to provide an easy-to-use tool to the XAS community (for both newcomers and experts) for XAS simulation and analysis.